-The demoralizing and controversial Vietnam War (1959-1975) brought its own set of problems and struggles for the American soldier.
-The war dragged on, and soldiers became restless and miserable and looked to self-medicate.
+The demoralizing and controversial Vietnam War (1959-1975) brought its own set of problems for the American soldier.
+As the war dragged on, soldiers became restless and miserable and looked to self-medicate.

 Drugs in Today’s Military

 In 2010 and 2011, 56 soldiers in Afghanistan were investigated for the suspected distribution or use of opiates, including heroin and morphine, and during that same time, eight soldiers died from drug overdose.
-Afghanistan produces 90 percent of the world’s opium, making temptation difficult to overcome in such a stressful environment.
+Afghanistan produces 90 percent of the world’s opium, making temptation difficult to overcome in such a stressful environment.5

 Veterans and Drug Usage